arvigeus/AZ-204/Topics/Functions.md

 - `functionTimeout`: Default: 5 min for Consumption, 30 for rest.
 - `logging.applicationInsights`
 - `aggregator` - Specifies how many function invocations are aggregated when calculating metrics for Application Insights.
+- `extensions.blobsmaxDegreeOfParallelism`: concurrent invocations allowed for all blob-triggered functions (min: 1, default: 8)
+- `extensions.cosmosDB.connectionMode`: _Gateway_ (default) or _Direct_. _Gateway_ is preferable for _Consumption_ plan due to connections limit. _Direct_ has better performance.
+- `extensions.cosmosDB.userAgentSuffix`: Appends the given string to all service requests from the trigger or binding, enhancing tracking in Azure Monitor by function app and User Agent filtering.

 ### [function.json](https://github.com/Azure/azure-functions-host/wiki/function.json)